 Choose Maryland if you want Chesapeake Bay towns, Ocean City, Annapolis, Baltimore, and seafood-focused travel.
 Choose Virginia if you want Shenandoah, Williamsburg, Virginia Beach, Blue Ridge scenery, and colonial history.
 Choose Washington D.C. if you want monuments, museums, and a compact city history trip.

-For bigger outdoor bucket-list trips, compare Massachusetts with Alaska and the Ultimate Alaska Travel Guide.
-For tropical-style beaches and island scenery, compare Massachusetts with Hawaii and the Ultimate Hawaii Travel Guide.
+For bigger outdoor bucket-list trips, compare Massachusetts with the Ultimate Alaska Travel Guide.
+For tropical-style beaches and island scenery, compare Massachusetts with the Ultimate Hawaii Travel Guide.

 Need Help Planning a Massachusetts Vacation?